 Boiled Linseed Oil

-Linseed Oil which has been heat treated for faster drying.
+Boiled Linseed Oil is heat treated so it dries faster than regular linseed oil.
 It penetrates wood to form a tough finish, producing a natural lustre.

 - Superior quality oil forms hard wearing finish

 - Suitable for all types of wood (except exterior oak)